 Steps to calculate CAGR:

-1. Divide the final value by the initial value.
+- Divide the ending value by the beginning value.

-2. Let the outcome be to the power (1/number of years).
+- Raise the result to the power of (1/number of years).

 Monthly Growth Rate